 Imagine Bartimaeus sitting blind and alone beside the road as Jesus and his disciples walked past.
 He knew who Jesus was: he called him “Son of David” and “teacher” (Rabbouni in Aramaic), but he couldn’t see him.
 He had lost his vision.
 But when Bartimaeus called out to Jesus, he regained his sight.
 Isn’t it interesting that Mark chose the active verb “regained” to describe Bartimaeus’ transformation?
 Mark did not say that Jesus healed Bartimaeus or even that “his sight was restored.”
 The evangelist says only that Bartimaeus called out… and that Jesus responded with a word of hope.
 And immediately, Bartimaeus regained his sight.
 His faith had made him well.

-The lectionary only gives us snippets of the story stretched out over four weeks, so I’ll play you a song, actually a trilogy of songs, to remind you of the poetry and context of the Book of Job.
+The lectionary only gives us snippets of the story stretched out over four Sundays, so I’m gonna share a video written by Michael Card titled, “Job Suite: His Story, His Lament, His God, His Response” to remind you of the content and context of the Book of Job.

 Michael Card: “Job Suite”

 But Job and Bartimaeus both learned something important from their “close encounters” with God.
-Their separate ordeals “opened their eyes” to the realization that God is God and we are not, and also another thing: that which is not of God can be redeemed by God, if only we will have faith.
+Their separate ordeals “opened their eyes” to the realization that God is God… and we are not.
+And also another thing: that which is not of God can be redeemed by God, if only we will have faith.
 Indeed, the ordeals in our lives invite us… sometimes compel us… into a deeper relationship with our Creator.
-And as difficult and as painful as that may be, I wonder sometimes if that’s not part of the painful purpose of our sojourn here on earth.
+And as difficult as that may be, I wonder sometimes if that’s not part of the painful purpose of our sojourn here on earth.